NikiforovAll/bella-component-communications/README.md

 * Component is not re-drawing diagram correctly - ✔
 * Fix length of main container, should fit screen - ✔
 * bug with layout changes - ✔
-* Consider to preserve zoom.
-* zooming, proper size selection.
+* zooming, proper size selection. - ✔

 * Add possibility to see data contracts from diagram.